-- 20. Section 12 relates to those making financial contributions towards the funding of redress payments under the redress scheme.
+- Section 12 relates to those making financial contributions towards the funding of redress payments under the redress scheme.
 This places a requirement on the Scottish Ministers to keep, maintain and publish a list of organisations who currently carry out, or have in the past carried out, functions in relation to the safeguarding, protection or care of children, and who are making fair and meaningful financial contributions to the scheme (scheme contributors).
-The contributor list will contain information about when a scheme contributor is included in the list and, where a scheme contributor is removed from the list, that date.
-The contributor list may include such other information as the Scottish Ministers consider appropriate, including, in so far as known, details of relevant care settings the scheme contributor was responsible for (section 12(4)). - 21.
-Subsection (5)(b) requires the Scottish Ministers to ensure that applicants to the redress scheme are made aware of the contributor list and of the effect of section 45.
-Section 45 makes provision for waiver, including that a waiver applies to scheme contributors included on the contributor list on the date Redress Scotland determines an individual's eligibility for a redress payment. - 22.
-Subsection (6) sets out that the Scottish Ministers may revise the list by including an organisation on the list, varying descriptions of scheme contributors, removing a scheme contributor, or by varying other information on the list.
+The contributor list will contain information about: when a scheme contributor is included in the list; the financial contribution the scheme contributor is making or has agreed to make; where a scheme contributor is removed from the list, the date on which removal takes effect; and information on whether a contributor who is removed from the list has been removed with retrospective effect in accordance with section 13A.
+The contributor list may include such other information as the Scottish Ministers consider appropriate, including, in so far as known, details of relevant care settings the scheme contributor was responsible for (section 12(4)). - 22.
+Subsection (5) requires the Scottish Ministers to ensure that applicants to the redress scheme are made aware of the contributor list and of the effect of section 45.
+Section 45 makes provision for waiver, including that a waiver applies to scheme contributors included on the contributor list on the date Redress Scotland determines an individual's eligibility for a redress payment. - 23.
+Subsection (6) sets out that the Scottish Ministers may revise the list by including an organisation on the list, varying descriptions of scheme contributors, removing a scheme contributor (either retrospectively or not), including information on payments actually made by a scheme contributor in respect of their agreed financial contribution (and subsequently updating it), or by varying other information on the list. - 24.
+Subsection (6A) requires the Scottish Ministers to publish the contributor list (including any revisions to it) at such intervals, and in such form, as they consider appropriate. - 25.
+Subsection (7) clarifies that the removal of a scheme contributor from the list does not affect any waiver signed under section 45 unless and to the extent that the removal is to have retrospective effect.
+Where the removal has retrospective effect, the effect of section 45(7) is that the waiver continues to apply against an organisation only if the retrospective date of removal falls after the date that eligibility to a redress payment was determined.